olaf11071107/did-blockchain-sdk-server/README.md

 <br>

 ## Libraries
-Libraries can be found in the `release` folder.
+Libraries can be found in the [Releases](https://github.com/OmniOneID/did-blockchain-sdk-server/releases).

+## Blockchain SDK
 1. Copy the `did-datamodel-sdk-server-1.0.0.jar` file into the project's `libs` directory.
 2. Add the following dependencies to the project's `build.gradle` file:
 ```groovy